grindstaffhl/capstone/README.md

 ## Setup
+#### PHP
+Make sure that php 7.0 or greater is installed on your machine.

 #### MAMP
 Go to the following url [here](https://www.mamp.info/en/) and download MAMP.
 MAMP Pro is not required for this project.
 Follow the prompts to install MAMP.
 Once MAMP is properly installed, open the application and click "Start Servers".
 The Apache server and MySQL server will start to connect and run.
 The Apache Port is 80 and MySQL Port is 3306 by default.
 If you already have a different application running through those ports, you can change where apache and mysql runs through by clicking "Preferences->Ports".
 Likewise, you can view and change where the files for your web server will be saved on you computer by going to "Preferences->Web Server".